EtherealEngine/etherealengine-docs/readme.md

   - The `00_` file of a folder should always contain introductory information about the section.
     (It replaces the use of `readme.md` files)
 - Rely on folder/file names for document ordering.

+### Docusaurus: Metadata
 - Never add a metadata header to files that do not need it.
   _Explicit per-file metadata is tedious, brittle and very difficult to maintain_
 - Only give files the `sidebar_label` metatag when the title differs from the desired sidebar name.
   _(eg: FAQ vs Frequently Asked Questions)_
 - Only give files a `title` metatag when the first `# Title` header in the file differs from the desired file title.
 - Always give a `# Title` to every file, and rely on it for file metadata.
 - Use filename routing for identifying files
   - eg: Use `/path/to/file/intro` instead of `id: /path/to/file.intro`
   - Only give files an `id` metatag when other methods of identification would not work.
+- Never use explicit slugs, unless strictly necessary _(eg: when file path identification does not work correctly)_.
 ```